 Understanding the Procedure

 Once the bladder is accessed, the surgeon may choose to perform the operation with the bladder remaining inside the abdominal cavity (transperitoneal) or with the bladder lifted outside of the cavity (extraperitoneal).
-The cancerous area is cut out or the entire bladder, along with other organs if necessary, is removed.
-The removed tissue and organs may be examined by a pathologist to determine the presence of abnormal cells.

 If the entire bladder is removed, the surgeon will create a new way for urine to be passed out of the body.
 A new bladder may be built using pieces of intestine (neobladder) or an external bag may be attached to the stomach.